Fiserv/Commerce-Hub/docs/Online-Mobile-Digital/Secure-Data-Capture/iFrame-JS/iFrame-Customization.md

 Supported [card brands](?path=docs/Resources/Master-Data/Card-Type.md) are defined in `supportedCardBrands` field of the configuration object passed in `createPaymentForm`.
 The merchant can restrict the allowed brands to a subset of the supported card brands assigned to the configuration field as a string array of brand identifiers.

-When the SDK has identified the card brand, or can no longer identify the card brand because of user input changes, the user-provided event hook "onCardBrandChange" is called with this information.
+When the SDK has identified the card brand, or can no longer identify the card brand because of user input changes, the user-provided [event hook](?path=docs/Online-Mobile-Digital/Secure-Data-Capture/iFrame-JS/iFrame-Events.md#event-hooks) `onCardBrandChange` is called with this information.

 ---